aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-gdb/index.md

 Once the lab environment created above at **Step 1.
 Create a lab environment in a different region** has finished deploying, you may proceed.

-Open the <a href="https://eu-west-1.console.aws.amazon.com/rds/home?region=eu-west-1#database:id=auroralab-mysql-cluster;is-cluster=true" target="_blank">Amazon RDS service console</a> at the MySQL DB cluster details page.
-If you navigated to the RDS console by means other than the link in this paragraph, click on the `auroralab-mysql-cluster` in the **Databases** section of the RDS service console.
+Open the <a href="https://eu-west-1.console.aws.amazon.com/rds/home?region=eu-west-1#database:id=auroralab-mysql-cluster;is-cluster=true" target="_blank">Amazon RDS service console</a> at the MySQL DB cluster details page in the **primary** region.
+If you navigated to the RDS console by means other than the link in this paragraph, click on the `auroralab-mysql-cluster` in the **Databases** section of the RDS service console, and make sure you are back in the primary regions.

 From the **Actions** dropdown button, choose **Add region**.